YogithaTalada/Generative_AI_For_Intelligent_UX_Design/README.md

-# ✦ UX Layout AI Generator
+# UX Layout AI Generator

-An AI-powered UX design tool that generates **2 completely different layout designs** from a single text prompt.
+An AI-powered UX design generator that generates **2 fully structured UI layouts** with real-time previews, design systems, and UX insights from a text prompt.
-Built with **React + Python FastAPI + Groq**.
+Built with **React + Python FastAPI + OpenAI**.

 ---

 ## 🎯 What It Does
 - You type a prompt describing your app idea
 - GPT-4o generates **2 unique UX layouts** side by side
 - Each layout includes: